guardian/recipes-backend/scripts/2025-10-spike-ingredient-density/README.md

 thinly sliced in cross-section circles (we use a mandolin) red onion => sliced red onion => don't care about the colour

 ```
+- Result after day 1.
+Focusing on ingredients measured in g or kg, and ignoring any tinned ingredient, we normalise 23873 ingredients into 3136 unique ingredients.